glozow/bitcoin-notes/transaction-lifecycle.md

 multisig they can't get out of.

 It's possible - and quite common - for transactions to have children and grandchildren before they are confirmed.
-There's nothing stopping a user from creating 1000 generations of transactions.
-One can also create multiple children from the same output, but these would be considered conflicting transactions or "double spends."
-There are no limitations on what transactions a user can create, but the network will enforce a set of validation rules.
+Theoretically, a user can create 1000 generations of transactions or multiple children from the same output (conflicting transactions or "double spends").
+There are no limitations on what transactions a user can create because they are nothing more than proposed state changes until they are included in a block.

 ## Validation and Submission to Mempool